pauleveritt/transcrypt_hyperapp_hydrate/doc/index.rst

 interesting: modern browser applications in a tiny amount of code.

 But the JS toolchain?
 Ugh.
 My GatsbyJS ``node_modules`` is 500 Mb.
 Isn't there a better way?
 Python, and Transcrypt, to the rescue.
+Write your JS in Python, where it can execute both in a Python web application and later in the browser.
+Same code.

 Let's do an example, in tutorial format, of explaining these two, individually and in combination.
 Let's then explore some further topics: